K-Tech19/gof-mern-client/README.md

 ### Installation

 1. Fork the repository
-    * click Code and copy HTTPS link
+    * click the "Code" button and copy HTTPS link
-    * Open terminal and run  `git clone [insert HTTPS link here]`
+    * Open Terminal and run  `git clone [insert HTTPS link here]`
     * Last change your directory to gof-mern-client `cd gof-mern-client`

 2. Install all dependencies by running `npm install`

-3. Create a local database to store app models by entering `createdb db_black star`

-4. Update the config.json file by including the database of black_star (from step 3) and the current dialect you are using.

-5. Run migration by entering sequelize db:migrate

-6. Create a .env file to store all information that needs to be hidden listed below:
+3. Create a .env file to store all information that needs to be hidden listed below:

     * PORT=3000
     * SESSION_SECRET='supersecretpassword'

-7. Lastly run the server by running `nodemon` in your terminal then open your browers and go to http://localhost:3000.
+4. Lastly run the server by running `nodemon` in your terminal then open your browers and go to http://localhost:3000.

 ## Approach: